 So look carefully at each component in your ice maker.
 Does anything look off?
 Is anything making a new or strange sound?
 Is anything silent that should be making a sound?

-> If so, remove the defected part and replace it.
+If so, remove the defective part and replace it.
 If you can’t locate the defective part, reach out to a repair technician for help.
 If this isn’t the problem …

-> If your refrigerator has an ice fill tube (and most refrigerators do), you should check to see if it is frozen.
-The ice fill tube is a separate line from the water lines, but it is the tube that specifically delivers water to your ice maker.
+The ice fill tube is a separate line from the incoming water supply lines.
+The ice maker supply line is the tube that specifically delivers water to your ice maker.
 Look behind your ice maker and slide out your ice maker (if necessary) to access it.
 If your ice fill tube is frozen, remove it carefully and run it under hot water to thaw it.
 If that isn’t the problem …

-> The water inlet valve is responsible for the flow of water into your refrigerator.
+The water inlet valve is responsible for the flow of water into your refrigerator.
 If your water inlet valve is broken or defective, it can actually overfill your ice cube bucket and cause the whole thing to freeze.
 So, if none of the previous tips work to find the problem, check your water inlet valve on the back of your refrigerator.
 If you’re able, check it with a multimeter in order to see if your solenoid is working.
 If it appears to be malfunctioning, replace it.

 Appliance Expert: An electrically failed water inlet valve would simply not let any water get to the ice maker.
 However, they can become stuck in the OPEN position – which can quickly cause a flood if the water is not shut off at the incoming water valve.

 More commonly, the water valve may not be sealing off the incoming water 100% and can drip slowly past the valve.
 This will cause a frozen ice maker water supply line.